 1, 2, 3!
 Sing this Prince parody with me! [cue music] So, nineteen zero zero party over, it’s out of time.
 So tonight I’m going to party like it’s 1899!
 I have absolutely no shame using that musical reference after seeing when this came out. :3

-This whimsical short was a fine entry into cinema history regardless if they’re based on fairy tales or not.
+This whimsical short was a fine entry into cinema history regardless of whether they were based on fairy tales or not.
 The effects may be old, but this was still innovative seeing how everything was edited together.
 George Melies certainly earned his place in movie history with his special effects and for his artsier takes on different stories.
-However, some of the problems of other adaptations show up here especially with that light speed romance going on.
+However, some of the problems of other adaptations show up here, especially with that light-speed romance going on.
 Cendrillon has historical significance even though it’s not as well known as A Trip to the Moon as far as his catalog is concerned.
 It has an archetypal value with the Cinderella story as well as fantasy movies, so there is some use there.

 Adjustable Point System: